jdolan/Objectively/README.md

     Foo *foo = new(Foo, "hello world!");
     $(foo, bar);
-    delete(foo);
+    release(foo);

 See [foo.c](test/objectively/foo.c) for the full source to this example.

 Initialization
 ---
-Classes are initialized at compile time in Objectively, which means you rarely have to monkey with them at runtime.
+There is no explicit setup or teardown with Objectively.
 To instantiate a type, simply call `new` from anywhere in your program.
 The first time a type is instantiated, an optional Class initializer, `initialize`, is called.
 Use `initialize` to setup your interface, override methods, or create a singleton.
+When your application terminates, an optional Class destructor, `destroy`, is also called.

 Invoking a method
 ---